WHAT IS THE PURPOSE OF THIS FUND?

 The COVID-19 Solidarity Response Fund is open to donations from individuals, corporations, foundations, or other organizations around the world.
-Donors must abide by the UN Foundation’s or Swiss Philanthropy Foundation’s due diligence policies (which, among other things, prohibits the receipt of funds from alcohol, firearms, and tobacco industries).
-View the United Nations Foundation and Swiss Philanthropy Foundation due diligence policies.
+Donors must abide by the WHO Foundation’s gift acceptance policies (which, among other things, prohibits the receipt of funds from firearms and tobacco industries).

 ARE DONATIONS TAX-DEDUCTIBLE?

 Donations made directly on the COVID-19 Solidarity Response Fund website www.covid19responsefund.org are tax-deductible for donors based in Switzerland, the USA (thanks to the support of the UN Foundation), and Canada (thanks to the support of KBF Canada).